looptech-ai/claude-flow/plugins/marketplace/plugins/meta-orchestration/commands/init-meta-orchestration.md

 **Remember**: You orchestrate, you don't implement.
 Delegate everything!
 ```

-3. **Inform user**:
+5. **Inform user**:
    ```
+   ✅ Meta-orchestration initialization complete!

+   What was set up:
+   1. ✅ Installed swarm-monitor agent to .claude/agents/swarm-monitor
+   2. ✅ Added swarm log patterns to .gitignore
-   ✅ Meta-orchestration guidelines added to CLAUDE.md
+   3. ✅ Created/updated CLAUDE.md with meta-orchestration guidelines

-   This file will be automatically read by Claude Code in this directory.

-   Key points added:
+   The swarm-monitor agent is now:
+   - Part of your repository (.claude/agents/)
+   - Available to all Claude sessions
+   - Can be customized for this project
+   - Will work even if plugin is uninstalled

+   Swarm logs will be ignored:
+   - swarm.log
+   - .claude-flow/
+   - .hive-mind/
+   - /tmp/swarm-*/
+   - *.swarm.log

+   CLAUDE.md will guide all Claude sessions to:
    - Always delegate, never work directly
-   - Spawn subagents in current directory (${process.cwd()})
+   - Spawn subagents in current directory
    - Use review subagents to ensure spec alignment
    - Exception: GitTree usage allows external directories
    ```

 ## Important Notes

+- The swarm-monitor agent is copied from the plugin to your local `.claude/agents/`
-- If CLAUDE.md exists, append this section with a clear header
+- If CLAUDE.md exists, append meta-orchestration section with clear header
-- If it doesn't exist, create it with this content
+- If it doesn't exist, create it with the full content
 - Make sure to replace `${process.cwd()}` with the actual current directory path
+- Swarm log patterns are added to `.gitignore` (or created if doesn't exist)
-- Emphasize that ALL subagents work in the current directory unless using GitTree
+- ALL subagents work in the current directory unless using GitTree